 Other sinks.

-Shrub.
+Shrubs.

 They were estimated following the methodological recommendations and using the default factors determined by the methodological tools.
 This component assumes a relationship of aerial biomass content for the types of natural forests present in the project area and related to the areas established for each year of intervention.
 The balances for this component are shown in Table 24.